What Is the Consumer Data Right?

 Choose Wisely: Only use CDR-accredited providers.
 These companies have undergone rigorous security and privacy audits, giving you confidence that your data will be handled responsibly.

 Stay In Control: Remember that you can revoke access to your data at any time.
-Most CDR-enabled apps make this easy through their settings, but you can also contact your bank directly if needed.
+Most CDR-enabled apps make this easy through their settings.
+Look for a "Revoke" or "Disconnect" button under Data Sharing or Privacy Settings within the app.
+Alternatively, you can call your bank’s customer service for assistance.
+This reassurance helps you maintain control over your personal data.

-The CDR gives you specific, enforceable rights that go beyond what banks traditionally offered.
+The CDR provides you with specific, enforceable rights that exceed what banks traditionally offer.
 You have the right to access your complete banking data in a usable digital format, to share it with accredited providers for specific purposes, and to revoke that access whenever you choose.

-These aren't just theoretical rights – they're backed by serious penalties for institutions that don't comply.
-The government has invested over $88 million in building and enforcing this system, demonstrating its commitment to making these rights real and meaningful.
+These rights are not just theoretical.
+There are real penalties for institutions that do not follow the rules.
+The government has invested over $88 million in building and enforcing this system, demonstrating its commitment to making these rights a reality and accessible to everyone.

 The success of CDR in banking is paving the way for expansion into other essential services.
 Energy sector integration is expected in 2025, meaning you'll soon be able to compare electricity and gas plans with the same ease and transparency you can now compare bank accounts.